RISElabQueens/InterTrans/docs/src/content/docs/reference/config.md

 ### numInferenceWorkers: integer
 Controls the number of concurrent inference request on the OpenAI API compatible server (e.g. vLLM). ```useComputeEfficientMode: false```
 ### useComputeEfficientMode: boolean
-When set to ``true``, it disables concurrency in InterTrans.
+When set to ``true``, it disables concurrency in CodeTransEngine.
 This means that translations inside ToCT are processed sequentially and when there is an error in the path (e.g. can't extract source code, or inference failed) the algorithm moves on to the next path.
 When a translation is found, the algorithm returns immediately.
 Setting this to ``false`` enables higher throughput and faster translations, at the expense of possibly additional computations.
 When set to ``false`` finding a translation in a path does best-effort stopping computations in other paths.
 ### serverAddress: ip address
 gRPC endpoint address for the server
 ### serverPort: ip address